Updated April 24, 2026

 median annual salary

-You'll spend $25k and 2.2 years to start earning $67k — that's roughly 4.5 months to pay back your training costs.
-The return timeline beats most associate-degree health care paths because the specialized technical skills command higher starting wages.
+You will spend $25k and 2.2 years to start earning $67k — that's 4 months to pay back your training, faster than most associate degree programs.

 Salaries vary by location and setting.
 Health Information Technicians in metropolitan areas and specialty practices typically earn more than the national median.